apurvajain/bestpractices/SOURCE_CODE/PHP_Naming_Conventions.md

-# Basics of Naming Convetions for Devlopers
+# PHP Naming Convetions for Devlopers

 ## Why is it important?
 - **Better Communication**